-Sweets & Treats is our next food booth at the 2018 Epcot International Festival of the Holidays, located in World Showcase Plaza.
-In this review, we’ll share photos of the snacks and desserts on the menu, and offer our food reviews & tasting notes of this food booth.
+Sweets & Treats is our next food booth at the 2019 Epcot International Festival of the Holidays, located in World Showcase Plaza.
+In this Walt Disney World dining review, we’ll share menu info, plus photos of the snacks and desserts, and tasting notes.

 Really, Holiday Sweets & Treats is more the location for the completer cookie than it is a standalone food booth.
 Accordingly, let’s start with a discussion of the Holiday Cookie Stroll.